Six Mile Creek

 - Ripp Park to Hwy 113: 1.8 miles.
 An open paddle through a grassy corridor with lazy current.
 One logjam, but an easy portage.
 Hwy 113 is a busy road, but access might be possible by parking north of the bridge and launching between the road and the trail bridges.

 - Hwy 113 to Waunakee Village Park (North): 1.0 mile.
 A wooded section with some boulder gardens and rapids.
 Neat part of the creek.
-One major logjam and some squeakers.
-McWatty Park is an alternate access.
+Most logjams should be cleared out by now.

 - Waunakee Village Park (South) to Castle Creek Conservancy: 0.7 miles.
-A densely wooded section that is scenic, but has three logjams that required difficult limbos to get under.
+A densely wooded section that is scenic but shallow and should only be run in high water.
 There is a nice set of rapids just upstream of Division Street.
-I suspect Village Center Pond might be a take-out option (which would skip those three jams).
+I suspect Village Center Pond might be a take-out option.

 - Woodland Drive to Governor Nelson State Park Boat Ramp: 4.2 miles.
 Recently cleared out by Capitol Water Trails this is a nice section with a mixture of marsh and woodlands.